 1989 Dictionary of Kleinian Thought

 The book was not a sudden inspiration, it was the fruition of a long period of learning psychoanalysis, and teaching psychoanalytic psychotherapy.
 In the course of the latter, I probably learned more than in the former, because it entailed struggling to make sense of what I was teaching.
 As a teacher it was not possible to bluster or take refuge in complexity.
 I learned how hard it is to be clear and straightforward.
-The book was therefore a setting down of much that I had struggled with for more than 10 years after I finished my own training.
+The book was therefore a challenge to set down much that I had struggled with for more than 10 years after I finished my own training.
 It was not completely successful, and entailed a second edition (1991) fairly rapidly to accommodate reservations that people had about the text.
 The publishers wanted a standard work, comprehensive and easily consulted.
 I adopted two principles which helped me make sense of my material.
 First, try to tell a story, a narrative.
-Even a set of conceptual definitions can be made into an interesting tale, and I came to think of concept as each having a biography analogous to the people who think the concepts.
+Even a set of conceptual definitions can be made into an interesting tale, and I came to think of concept as each having a biography analogous to the people themselves who think the concepts.
 Second, make the story as dialectical as possible.
 Two sides appear to every concept, those who agree with it, and those who doubt it and want to adapt it or exclude it.
-Such stories may be about fierce debates and I became engrossed in the texts of the Controversial Discussions (1943-1944) long before they were published in 1993**.
-I knew I was, as a relatively junior psychoanalyst, and Kleinian psychoanalyst, taking a bit of a liberty in trying to write a classic text, and I was surprised it did take off magnificently, do largely to the generous industrious work of Bob Young and his team at Free Association Books.
+Such stories may be about fierce debates and I became engrossed in the texts of the Controversial Discussions (1943-1944) long before they were published in 1991.
+I knew I was, as a relatively junior psychoanalyst, and Kleinian psychoanalyst, taking a bit of a liberty in trying to write a classic text, and I was surprised it did take off magnificently, due largely to the generous industrious work of Bob Young and his team at Free Association Books.
 Their lack of observance of the paternalistic formalities of the psychoanalytic world and its seniorities has always been refreshing, and benefited me enormously.

 1989 Little Hans’ transference.